 A. Mourning is the public side of grief and varies from culture to culture.
 Regardless of the ritual, mourning provides an accepted way to recognize the death of a loved one.
 It also helps you say goodbye in a public ceremony that honors the person.
 It gives family members ongoing support and sympathy.

 A. While grief is similar to depression, clinical depression is a psychological disorder.
 Grief is a normal response to loss.
-But grief can lead to depression.
+But long-term, unresolved grief can lead to depression and other complications.

 Contact your healthcare provider right away if you have any of the following:

-Call 911 if you have thoughts of suicide.
+NOTE: Call 988 if you have thoughts of suicide.